 The council and its partners including the police, health authorities, housing, fire service and voluntary agencies have made a commitment to work with voluntary agencies and community groups to make a difference in these areas.

 Local people know their area.
-Each of the six areas has a community lead group that brings together the local organisations and service providers.
+Each of the priority neighbourhood areas has a community lead group that brings together the local organisations and service providers.
 An action plan has been drawn up in each area.
 Each action plan will be different according to what are the local priorities.
 These are around employment, training, education, crime and safety, and health and well being.

 The role of the priority neighbourhoods team within the council is to help coordinate the approach such as: